 - ED 663 Special Topics in Autism (3 credits)

 Course Hour Analysis for Pennsylvania Behavior Specialist License.

 State and federal clearances, which include criminal check, child abuse and FBI fingerprinting, are necessary information can be found on the Education website at www.arcadia.edu/clearances.

-Autism Course Descriptions (ED)
+Autism Spectrum Disorders Course Descriptions (ED)

-ED 661 Applied Behavioral Analysis I: Principles of Teaching Strategies (3 credits) This seminar is designed to provide students with introductory knowledge of applied behavior analysis (ABA).
+ED 661 Applied Behavior Analysis I: Principles and Basic Teaching Strategies (3 credits) This seminar is designed to provide students with introductory knowledge of applied behavior analysis (ABA).
 Topics addressed include the history of ABA, principles of ABA, reinforcement, data collection, teaching procedures, teaching complex behaviors, generalization, and maintenance of skills.
 Readings, assignments, and participation in online coursework instructional activities offer an essential understanding of behavior analytic principles.
 Ethical considerations in the application of these principles are discussed.
 Challenging behaviors are studied from a learning perspective.

 ED 662 Teaching Methods for Students with Autism (3 credits) This seminar provides students with knowledge of current research-based teaching strategies for students in the autism spectrum.
 Participants gain experience in assessing and planning meaningful learning goals, developing effective teaching plans, and evaluating student outcomes.
 Topics addressed include teaching complex behaviors, analyzing challenging behaviors, and collaborating with families.
 Prerequisite: ED 661